JackScottAU/Amethyst/Docs/Notes.md

 Scheduler.h contains the main scheduler, and can have threads added and removed, and is processor agnostic.

+Use kernel threading in 1:N model (kernel knows about all threads).

+Session:    Console, Security
+Process:    Code / Data / Heap (Virtual Address Space - CR3), File Pointers, working directory etc
+Thread:     Registers / Stack (Stack Top)
+Fibres:     User-mode co-operative thread.
+Invisible to the kernel, but implemented in the standard library.

+## Colour

+For each bit depth, multiply by 3 for each channel and then find next largest power of two, and then use the rest of the bits for opacity.

+4, 8, and 12 bit bit depths will be most useful.
+5 bit and 10 bits might get used.

+Bit depths:
+Argb32 (rgb24 with top 8 bits ones)

+Then argb64 and rgb30 are also useful

+And rgb15 with top bit for opacity (if zero, pixel is transparent)

 ## Booting - x86_32

 Booting is always done via multiboot.
 This gives us several options:

- *  Using GRUB on hard disk.
+- Using GRUB on hard disk.
- *  Using GRUB on CD-ROM.
+- Using GRUB on CD-ROM.
- *  Loading via iPXE either using CD-ROM or Network card ROM image.
+- Loading via iPXE either using CD-ROM or Network card ROM image.

 ## Video Cards